cliffordEmmanuel/bigspark-take-home/README.md

 In this folder, there are the dag scripts used to realize the orchestrating of the 2 data engineering core tasks.

-### Spark
+### spark-app

-In this folder are the spark jobs that are responsible for the processing.
+In this folder are the spark jobs used.

 ### Zeppelin